makrai/notes/kartsaklis13-prior-disamb-word-tensor-for-sentce-vec.md

 # 5 Creating verb tensors 4

-* [Now we review proposals for] constructing tensors for relational words in ... the frameworks of Coecke+ (2010) and Baroni and Zamparelli (2010),
+* [Now we review proposals for] constructing tensors for relational words in the frameworks of Coecke+ (2010) and Baroni and Zamparelli (2010),

 ## Relational

-* Following ideas from the set-theoretic view of formal semantics, Grefenstette and Sadrzadeh (2011a) suggest that the meaning of a relational word should be represented as the sum of its arguments.
-The
+* Following ideas from the set-theoretic view of formal semantics, Grefenstette and Sadrzadeh (2011a) suggest that the meaning of a relational word should be represented as the sum of its arguments
-  * e.g. meaning of adjective ‘red’ ... becomes the sum of the vectors of all the nouns that ‘red’ modifies in the corpus
+  * eg meaning of adjective ‘red’ becomes the sum of the vectors of all the nouns that ‘red’ modifies in the corpus
   * relational words of any arity [are the sum of] the tensor product of their arguments.
 So for a transitive verb we have: